Maxima Goffi

-Maxima Adeagan Goffi (born 23 January 2008) is a French professional football player who plays as a centre-back for Ligue 1 club Lille.
+Adeagan Maxima Goffi (born 23 January 2008) is a French professional football player who plays as a centre-back for Ligue 1 club Lille.

 Club career

-Diaoune is a product of the youth academies of AS Hellemmes and Lille.
+Goffi is a product of the youth academies of AS Hellemmes and Lille.
 In 2024, he was promoted to Lille's reserves in the Championnat National 3.
 On 15 May 2025, he signed his first professional contract with Lille until 2028.
 He made his senior and professional debut with Lille in a 3–3 Ligue 1 tie with Brest on 17 August 2025, becoming Lille's fourth youngest ever debutant.

 Personal life

 Born in France, Goffi is of Central African descent.